Unboxed-Software/solana-course/content/anchor-pdas.md

 }
 ```

 Here we use the `close` constraint to specify we are closing the `movie_review` account and that the rent should be refunded to the `initializer` account.
-We also include the `seeds` and `bump` constraints for the the `movie_review` account for validation.
+We also include the `seeds` and `bump` constraints for the `movie_review` account for validation.
 Anchor then handles the additional logic required to securely close the account.

 ### 6. Testing